wiretrustee/docs.wiretrustee.com/docs/overview/acrchitecture.md

 ### Management Service

 The Management service is the central coordination component for Wiretrustee with a UI dashboard.
-It keeps the network state, authenticates and distributes network changes to peers.
+It keeps the network state, public Wireguard keys of the peers, authenticates, and distributes network changes to peers.

 The Management Service's responsibilities include: